I want to share with you in this summary seven lessons I learned from Scott Peck’s book, The Road Less Travelled.

 Still, on discipline, let’s take this word from Benjamin Franklin.
 He quoted;

-Those things that hurt, instructs.
+Those things that hurt, instruct.

-In this part of the book, The Road Less Travelled, the author, M.Scott Peck mentioned four means of experiencing pains constructively.
+In this part of the book, The Road Less Travelled, the author, M.Scott Peck, mentioned four means of experiencing pains constructively.
 They are:

 - Delaying of gratification,